CurioTeam/dss-proxy-actions/README.md

 `freeGem(address manager, address gemJoin, address end, uint cdp)`: after system is caged, recovers remaining token from `cdp` (pays remaining debt if exists).

-`pack(address daiJoin, address end, uint wad)`: after system is caged, packs `wad` amount of DAI to be ready for cashing.
+`pack(address daiJoin, address end, uint wad)`: after system is caged, packs `wad` amount of CSC to be ready for cashing.

-`cashETH(address ethJoin, address end, bytes32 ilk, uint wad)`: after system is caged, cashes `wad` amount of previously packed DAI and returns the equivalent in ETH.
+`cashETH(address ethJoin, address end, bytes32 ilk, uint wad)`: after system is caged, cashes `wad` amount of previously packed CSC and returns the equivalent in ETH.

-`cashGem(address gemJoin, address end, bytes32 ilk, uint wad)`: after system is caged, cashes `wad` amount of previously packed DAI and returns the equivalent in token.
+`cashGem(address gemJoin, address end, bytes32 ilk, uint wad)`: after system is caged, cashes `wad` amount of previously packed CSC and returns the equivalent in token.

 ## DssProxyActionsDsr

-`join(address daiJoin, address pot, uint wad)`: joins `wad` amount of DAI token to `daiJoin` adapter (burning it) and moves balance to `pot` for DAI Saving Rates.
+`join(address daiJoin, address pot, uint wad)`: joins `wad` amount of CSC token to `daiJoin` adapter (burning it) and moves balance to `pot` for CSC Saving Rates.

-`exit(address daiJoin, address pot, uint wad)`: retrieves `wad` amount of DAI from `pot` and exits DAI token from `daiJoin` adapter (minting it).
+`exit(address daiJoin, address pot, uint wad)`: retrieves `wad` amount of CSC from `pot` and exits CSC token from `daiJoin` adapter (minting it).

 `exitAll(address daiJoin, address pot)`: same than `exit` but all the available amount.